 Turbo Takeaways

-Food cards for seniors help millions of older adults in the U.S. for whom hunger and food scarcity are a daily reality—1 in 14 seniors in the U.S. faces hunger.
+Food cards help millions of older adults in the U.S. who face hunger and food scarcity as a daily reality.
+In the U.S., 1 in 14 seniors faces hunger.
 This issue stems from economic and social factors that limit reliable access to food.

-Private and public organizations assist seniors if they’re facing food scarcity.
-This article explores some of the top food programs in the U.S. for seniors, eligibility requirements, and how to apply—so those in need can find the right support.
+Both public and private organizations assist seniors facing food scarcity.
+This article examines some of the top food programs in the U.S. for seniors, including eligibility requirements and the application process, so those in need can find the right support.

 Food Assistance Programs for Seniors